JulianBell106/lamulettipizza/PROJECT.md

 ```

 **Firestore composite index required:**
 The Account page queries orders by `(customerId + createdAt desc)`.
-Firestore will not create it automatically — on first run it surfaces a direct link in the browser console (`failed-precondition` error).
-Click the link, create the index, wait ~60–90 seconds to build. **Already created for La Muletti ✅**
+Already created for La Muletti ✅.
+For each new customer deployment: on first login to Account, open browser console — Firestore will log a `failed-precondition` error with a direct link to create the index.

 ---